TrafficGuard/sophia/docs/docs/software-engineer.md

 # AI Software Engineer

 AI offers coding capabilities across a spectrum of use cases, from smart IDE auto-completion to fully autonomous agents.
-We can classify AI's role in software development into these levels:
+AI's role in software development exists in a number of levels:

 1. IDE inline code suggestions
 2. IDE context aware chat